1971 Dhaka University massacre: Killing of students

 The Non-cooperation movement was organised under the banner of "Independent Bangladesh Students Movement Council" from Jahrul Hoque hall of Dhaka University.
 The first target of Operation Searchlight was this student hall.
-By 25 March all leaders of Chhatra League had left the hall.
-According to Professor Dr. K.M.
-Munim around 200 students were killed at this dorm.
+By 25 March, all leaders of Chhatra League had left the hall.
+According to K.M.
+Munim, around 200 students were killed at this dorm.

-After 12 o'clock the army entered Jagannath Hall and initially attacked the hall with mortars and began non-stop firing.
+After 12:00, the army entered Jagannath Hall and initially attacked the hall with mortars and began non-stop firing.
 They entered through north and south gate and indiscriminately targeted students in each room, killing around 34 students at that time.
 Some students of Jagannath Hall were resident of Ramna Kali Bari.
-So, around 5–6 were killed there.
-Among them only the name of Ramonimohon Bhattacharjee is known.
+Only the name of one of these deceased students is known - Ramonimohon Bhattacharjee - although five or six were killed.
 Many guests of students who were at those dorms were also killed, including Helal of Bhairab college, Babul Paul of Bajitpur College, Baddruddojha of Jagannath Hall, Jibon Sarkar, Mostaq, Bacchu and Amar of Netrokona.
-Archer Blood, the then-consul general of US at Dhaka, wrote in his book The Cruel Birth of Bangladesh, "Fire was started at Rokeya Hall (girls' dormitory) and, when the students tried to escape, the military started firing.
-From the conversation of military control room and army unit 88, a total of 300 students death was estimated."

 Killing of staff

-The convoy that attacked Jahurul Huq hall initially attack staff and killed a guard guarding the British Council building.
-They killed hall staff: Shirajul Huq, Ali Hossain, Shohorab Ali Gaji and Abdul Majid at the University teachers lounge.
-At Rokeya Hall, Chottor Ahmed Ali, Abdul Khalec, Nomi, Md.
+The convoy that attacked Sergeant Jahurul Huq Hall initially attacked staff and killed a guard guarding the British Council building.
+They killed hall staff: Shirajul Huq, Ali Hossain, Shohorab Ali Gaji and Abdul Majid at the university teachers' lounge.
+At Begum Rokeya Hall, Chottor Ahmed Ali, Abdul Khalec, Nomi, Md.
 Solaiman Khan, Md.
 Nurul Islam, Md Hafizuddin, Md.
 Chunnu Miya were killed with their families.

 The convoy that attacked Shahid Minar and Bangla Academy also attacked Shahidullah hall, associated teachers' houses, and the home of Madhushudhan De, owner of Madhur Canteen.
 At building 11, Md.
 Sadeq, a teacher of University Laboratory School, was killed.
 The army left around 50 dead bodies, including some police officers (escaped from Rajarbag Police line), Bengali EPR members guarding President House and general people from Nilkhet Basti in the roof of university residential building-23.

-Between 25 and 27 March the Pakistan Army destroyed three temples: the Arts building-associated Gurdwara (Sikh), Ramna Kali Temple, and Ramna Shiva Temple (Hindu) opposite Shahid Minar.
+Between 25 and 27 March, the Pakistan Army destroyed three temples: the Arts building-associated Gurdwara (Sikh), Ramna Kali Temple, and Ramna Shiva Temple (Hindu) opposite Shahid Minar.
 At least 85 people were intentionally murdered in Ramna Kali Temple before it was demolished.
-That night, staff of Philosophy department Khagen De, his son Motilal De, University staff Shushil Chandra De, Bodhiram, Dakkhuram, Vimroy, Moniram, Jaharlala Rajvar, Monvaran Roy, Plumber Rajvar and Shankar Kuri were killed.
+That night, staff of Philosophy department Khagen De, his son Motilal De, university staff Shushil Chandra De, Bodhiram, Dakkhuram, Vimroy, Moniram, Jaharlala Rajvar, Monvaran Roy, Plumber Rajvar and Shankar Kuri were killed.